 In collaboration with Revana Digital, TTEC's digital acquisition marketing arm, we have created an effective way to analyze a customer’s online search journey and provide sales associates with real-time insights to help them engage in the right conversation.
 Here are three critical pieces of information that are essential for sales teams to have at the very beginning of every interaction with a customer:

 1. Initial search term: Customers reveal a lot through the terminology they use in their search.
 For example, a customer who contacts a hair restoration company might have used the word “chemotherapy” in her search, putting her in a particular customer segment.
-With this information in hand, the company can start by routing the customer to an agent who is empathic from the beginning of the conversation and is able to address that person’s individual needs.
-Without this data, the agent might have to do some digging to uncover the customer’s exact situation, which could lead to an uncomfortable conversation for both parties.
+With this information in hand, the company can start by routing the customer to an associate who is empathic from the beginning of the conversation and is able to address that person’s individual needs.
+Without this data, the associate might have to do some digging to uncover the customer’s exact situation, which could lead to an uncomfortable conversation for both parties.